woywoy123/AnalysisG/README.md

 #### The ```self.Objects``` attribute:

-The attribute **Objects** is a dictionary of particle implementations.
+The attribute **Objects** is a dictionary, which defines particle templates relevant for the event.
 ```python
 self.Objects = {
 	"CustomParticleV1" : CustomParticleV1(),
 	"CustomParticleV2" : CustomParticleV2()
 		}
 ```
 The associated keyword **CustomParticleV1** or **CustomParticleV2** are arbitrary and appear as object attributes.
-For example, ```self.CustomParticleV1``` will contain CustomParticleV1 objects for the given collision event.
+For example, ```self.CustomParticleV1``` will contain only CustomParticleV1 objects.

-#### The ```CompileEvent``` function call:
+#### The ```CompileEvent``` Method:
-This function call is similar ```AnalysisTop's``` CustomEventSaver, here any particle relationships are defined.
-For instance in **Truth Matching**, a jet might originate from the decay of a top-quark, but the ROOT files may not have an explicit variable to indicate this.
+This method is used to define any particle relationships or perform pre-processing of the event.
+For example in **Truth Matching**, a jet might originate from a top-quark which is presevered in the ROOT file through some variable, this variable can be retrieved and used to link the top and the jet.
-Such missing variables can be applied to the particle objects and can subsequently be used for some Deep Learning Model or preliminary kinematic studies.
-The event should begin with calling the ```self.CompileParticle``` method and ensures all defined particles are be available.

 ### How to define a Custom Event Graph Class: <a name="CustomEventGraphClass"></a>
 #### Basic Example: